Asphyxia (author)

-Asphyxia is a deaf Australian artist, writer, activist and public speaker.
-She is the author of Future Girl (Australian title) / The Words in My Hands (North American title), and winner of the Readings YA Book Award 2021.
-The book was selected by Kirkus as best YA fiction for 2021, by The Guardian as one of the top 20 best Australian books for 2020, and as a notable book for 2021 by the Children's Book Council of Australia, and for the Great Books Guide top books of 2021.
-The book was also shortlisted for the Indie Book Awards 2021, the Australian Book Industry Award 2021, and the Aurelis Award 2020.
-Asphyxia has joined forces with Orange Entertainment Co to adapt the book for the screen.
+Asphyxia is a Deaf Australian artist, writer, and former puppeteer and circus performer.
+She is the author of Future Girl (titled The Words in My Hands in North America), which won the Readings Young Adult Book Prize in 2021 and was shortlisted for several others.

-Formerly a puppeteer, she is also the author of the children's series The Grimstones, which won the APA Book Design Awards Best Designed Children's Series in 2013.

-Life and career
+Early life and education

-She was born in Melbourne, the second eldest of eight children, being nicknamed Asphyxia by one of her brothers when she was a teenager.
-Being the eldest, and creative from a young age, she took it upon herself to create magical words of mystical creatures in which she enrolled her younger siblings and cousins to be a part.
-She attended a hearing school, and did not learn Auslan until she was 18, as her parents wanted her to have a high standard of education, and were not satisfied with the standard of the education for the deaf.
+Asphyxia was born in Melbourne, the second eldest of eight children, being nicknamed Asphyxia by one of her brothers when she was a teenager.
+She attended a hearing school and did not learn Auslan until she was 18, as her parents were not satisfied with the standard of the education for the deaf.

+When she was 12, she entered her first book into the St Kilda Writers Festival, where it won first place.

+As a child, she had dreams of being a ballet dancer, but the Australian Ballet School turned her down because of her deafness.

+Career

+Circus and puppetry

-As a child, she had dreams of being a ballerina, but they disintegrated once it became clear her deafness prohibited this as a professional career, and after the Australian Ballet School turned her down because of her deafness.
-Instead, once she left school, she turned to circus, training with Circus Oz, specialising in the trapeze and hula-hoops.
-Here she discovered she could incorporate her deafness into her work rather than trying to hide it, realising it could enhance what she did.
-One of the ways she did this was by signing karaoke, which was a big success with her audiences.
+After leaving school, Asphyxia turned to circus, training with Circus Oz, specialising in trapeze and hula hoops.
+She incorporated her deafness into her work; one of the ways she did this was by signing karaoke, which was a success with her audiences.

-After being a circus performer for ten years, Asphyxia discovered puppetry through Sergio Barrio, a master puppeteer, whom she discovered when overseas touring with her show, and begged him to teach her his craft.
-She then leapt into it whole heartedly, learning how to make her own puppets and sets for them.
-After some experimentation, she ended up with a gothic family which she named "The Grimstones".
-She then left the circus to travel around Australia performing with her puppets, which was a big success, and captivated children and adults alike.
+After being a circus performer for ten years, Asphyxia discovered puppetry through Sergio Barrio, a master puppeteer, whom she met when touring with her show and begged to teach her his craft.
+She then learned how to make her own puppets and sets.
+After some experimentation, she ended up with a gothic family of puppets which she named the Grimstones.
+She then left the circus to travel around Australia performing with her puppets.